FeiXu-spacetime/NLP_GPT-fine-tuning/README.md

 The fine-tuned GPT model correctly answered the company that produces this game (Sega and Media.Vision), the year the game was released (2011), and the platform (PlayStation 4).
 With more training epoch, the model will become more accurate.

-More result coming ...
+More results coming ...
 Stay tuned!
-If you like this repo, please like or collect!
+If you like this repo, please give it a :star:!